-- Recent research has also shown that OCD symptoms may develop or worsen after a strep infection. - In these instances, the child may develop OCD with no previous family history. - MRI studies have suggested that individuals with obsessivecompulsive disorder have significantly less white matter than normal control subjects. - This may suggest a generalized brain abnormality in OCD
+- Recent research has also shown that OCD symptoms may develop or worsen after a strep infection. - PANDAS-Pediatric autoimmune neuropsychiatric disorders associated with streptococcal infections - The child may develop OCD with no previous family history.
+Mean onset occurs at 7.4 years, and boys outnumber girls 2.6 to 1. - MRI studies have suggested that individuals with obsessive-compulsive disorder have significantly less white matter than normal control subjects. - This may suggest a generalized brain abnormality in OCD